victor-h-huynh/PawPrints/README.md

 # Overview

-Paw Prints is a full stack web application that helps reunites lost pets with their owners that uses Firebase, React, Rails, Ruby, Javascript, Google Maps, Google Push-Notifications, Sass, Material UI & React Bootstrap.
+Paw Prints is a full stack web application that helps reunites lost pets with their owners.

 ### Getting Started